Peter Robinson (novelist): Personal life

 Robinson resided in the Beaches area of Toronto with his wife, Sheila Halladay, and he occasionally taught crime writing at the University of Toronto's School of Continuing Studies.
 He also taught at a number of Toronto colleges and served as Writer-in-Residence at the University of Windsor, 1992–1993.
 Robinson and his wife had a holiday cottage in Richmond, North Yorkshire.
 He died on 4 October 2022, at the age of 72.

 Awards and honours

+In 2002 Robison was awarded the Dagger in the Library by the Crime Writers' Association.

 In 2020, Robinson received the Grand Master Award from Crime Writers of Canada, and in 2010, he received their Derrick Murdoch Award.
 Two years prior, he had been honoured with the Toronto Public Library Celebrates Reading Award.